thefactus/go-tasker/README.md

-# To-do list
+# GoTasker

 <div>
   <img align="right" src="./gopher.png" height="100" alt="Gopher">
   <p align="justify">
-  This project is a Go-based REST API that allows users to manage to-do lists through a simple and intuitive interface.
-It features a robust backend with an SQLite database and includes functionalities for dealing with to-do lists.
-The project also includes a comprehensive set of integration tests and a Makefile for easy building and testing.
-The project is designed with clean, maintainable code and follows best practices for structuring Go applications.
+    GoTasker is a Go-based REST API that helps users manage tasks with a simple, intuitive interface.
+It features an SQLite database for storing tasks and includes all the essential functions for creating, updating, and deleting tasks.
+The project follows best practices in Go development, with clean, easy-to-maintain code.
+It also includes integration tests and a Makefile to simplify building and testing.
   </p>
 </div>